 The partnership may fund a specific loan origination net of an interest reserve to insure timely interest payments at the inception (one to two years) of the loan.
-As monthly interest payments become due, partnership funds the payment into the affiliated trust account.
+As monthly interest payments become due, the partnership funds the payments into the affiliated trust account.

 If events and/or changes in circumstances cause management to have serious doubts about the collectability of the payments of interest and principal in accordance with the loan agreement, a loan may be designated as impaired.
 Impaired loans are included in management's periodic analysis of recoverability.
-Any subsequent payments on impaired loans are applied to reduce the accrued interest, then advances, and then unpaid principal balances.
+Any subsequent payments on impaired loans are applied to late fees and then to reduce first the accrued interest, then advances, and then unpaid principal balances.
 From time to time, the partnership negotiates and enters into contractual workout agreements with borrowers whose loans are past maturity or who are delinquent in making payments which can delay and/or alter the loan's cash flow and delinquency status.

-The note evidencing the loan provides interest will accrue daily based on the unpaid principal balance of the loans.
-A loan designated as impaired loan continues to accrue interest - for financial reporting purposes - as long as the loan is in the process of collection and is considered to be well-secured.
-Loans designated as impaired maybe placed on non-accrual status at the earlier of management's determination that the primary source of repayment will come from the foreclosure and subsequent sale of the collateral securing the loan (which usually occurs when a notice of sale is filed) or when the loan is no longer considered well-secured.
+Interest is accrued daily based on the unpaid principal balance of the loans.
+An impaired loan continues to accrue interest as long as the loan is in the process of collection and is considered to be wellsecured.
+Loans are placed on non-accrual status at the earlier of management's determination that the primary source of repayment will come from the foreclosure and subsequent sale of the collateral securing the loan (which usually occurs when a notice of sale is filed) or when the loan is no longer considered well-secured.
 When a loan is placed on non-accrual status, the accrual of interest is discontinued - for financial reporting purposes - however, previously recorded interest is not reversed.
 A loan may return to accrual status when all delinquent interest and principal payments become current in accordance with the terms of the loan agreement.